$10,000.00 Bond Requirement

 States which have felony cruelty provisions

 Anti-cruelty statutes do not give animals legal rights, but these laws are the main form of legal protection afforded to animals in our society.
 Each of the 50 states and the District of Columbia has enacted its own unique animal anti-cruelty statute.
 The first anti-cruelty statute was enacted in America in 1641 by the Massachusetts Bay Colony.
-Article 92 in its legal code, called the "Body of Liberties," Read More
+Article 92 in its legal code, Read More

 Missouri Couple Sentenced For Brokering Illegal Sale of Federally-Endangered Tigers